mariafeiler95/Coursera_JHDS3_Final_Project/CodeBook.md

 run_analysis.R prepares and follows the steps required by the final project guidelines of Johns Hopkins Courera Course: Getting and Cleaning Data.

-1. Downloading the data set and extracting it to a folder called UCI HAR Dataset
+1. Loading dplyr and downloading the data set and extracting it to a folder called UCI HAR Dataset.

 2. Assigning each data to variables features <- features.txt : 561 rows, 2 cols